 - 4.25 The Protocol forms part of the Council's Fin Regs.
 It was introduced to bolster the Council's governance and decision making around the disposal of significant land and building assets. - 4.26 The Protocol provides an opportunity for potential land and building assets considered to be surplus to requirements and appropriate to be disposed of, to be considered by the Land and Asset Management Committee (subject to the value meeting the threshold) prior to any disposal.
-The Committee whilst not a decision-making Committee, will make recommendations to the Cabinet Member or Cabinet on any qualifying disposal. - 4.27 The proposed changes to the Protocol focus on ensuring the Protocol is clear, the thresholds set at the appropriate level to ensure decision making is effective whilst ensuring the requisite checks and balances are in place. - 4.28 The proposed Protocol for the Disposal of Council Owned Land and Buildings is set out at Appendix 4.
+The Committee whilst not a decision-making Committee, will make recommendations to the Cabinet Member or Cabinet on any qualifying disposal. - 4.27 The proposed changes to the Protocol focus on ensuring the Protocol is clear, the thresholds set at the appropriate level to ensure decision making is effective whilst ensuring the requisite checks and balances are in place. - 4.28 The proposed Land and Asset Disposal Protocol is set out at Appendix 4